Convergence rates for the moment-SoS hierarchy: Introduction

+Some of the above applications have the goal of verifying the non-negativity of a fixed polynomial.
+In others of the above applications (such as \cite{curmei2023shape,bertsimas2002relation,laraki2012semidefinite,rudi2024finding,parrilo2000structured}) the polynomial, for which we want to certify non-negativity, is a variable.
+This contribution investigates the most general case where polynomials are decision variables of an infinite dimensional linear programming problem (LP), whose Lagrangian dual is known as the generalized moment problem (GMP).
+The GMP is approximated with the moment-SoS hierarchy: this work proposes a systematic methodology to compute convergence rates for such approximations.

-In recent years various kinds of (nonlinear) problems have been formulated via a specific instance of infinite dimensional linear programming (LP), known as the generalized moment problem (GMP).
-GMPs appear in various problems coming from diverse fields wuch as geometry, where it has been used in volume computation, for semialgebraic sets \cite{henrion2009volume,lasserre2017stokes,tacchi2022exploiting} as well as sets defined with quantifiers \cite{lasserre2015tractable}, approximation of projections and polynomial images of semialgebraic sets \cite{magron2015semidefinite}, as well as set separation a la Urysohn \cite{korda2022urysohn}.
-Other examples arise from dynamical systems and include optimal control \cite{lasserre2008nonlinear}, stability analysis \cite{korda2013inner,korda2020computing,oustry2019inner,korda2014convex,jones2021converse}, localisation of global attractors \cite{goluskin2020bounding, schlosser2021converging}, and more generally calculus of variations \cite{henrion2023occupation}, as well as partial differential equations~\cite{marx2020burgers}.
-Due to the natural role of Borel measures in the GMP, it is also widely used to study stochastic systems, with applications to exit location \cite{henrion2023moment}, infinite time averaging \cite{fantuzzi2016bounds}, computing invariant measures \cite{korda2021convex}, peak value-at-risk \cite{miller2023var} and probability of unsafety \cite{miller2023unsafe}.
+In recent years, many (nonlinear) problems have been formulated via GMPs.
+Closest to our setting are, among others, volume computation for semialgebraic sets \cite{lasserre2017stokes}, optimal transport \cite{mula2024moment}, as well as set separation a la Urysohn \cite{korda2022urysohn}.
+Other examples arise from dynamical systems and include optimal control \cite{korda2017convergence}, stability analysis \cite{jones2021converse,papachristodoulou2002construction}, localization of global attractors \cite{goluskin2020bounding,schlosser2021converging,jones2021converse}, safety analysis~\cite{miller2023bounding}, as well as partial differential equations~\cite{marx2020burgers} and variational inequalities~\cite{fantuzzi2022verification}.
+Due to the natural role of Borel measures in the GMP, it is also widely used to study stochastic systems, with applications to exit location \cite{henrion2023moment}, infinite time averaging \cite{fantuzzi2016bounds} and peak estimation~\cite{miller2023var}.